 What are disk permissions?

-Disk permissions on macOS are used to keep your files secure.
-They’re designed so that certain programs (or other users if you share your Mac) can’t just dip into a system file they have no business with and modify it.
-They’d need permission to do that.
+Disk permissions on macOS are used to keep your files secure because they determine who can open, change, or delete both files and folders.
+They’re designed so that certain apps (or other users if you share your Mac) can’t just dip into a system file they have no business with and modify or remove it.
+This way, they prevent system instability and keep one user’s files private from those of other users.

 Every file and folder on your Mac comes with an associated set of permissions.
 From the Apple Community: